“Honey, we need to talk.”

 But more importantly, I have over 40 years of clinical practice working with couples of all ages and backgrounds to confirm it.

-I used everything I learned to develop tools and skills that anyone can use to instantly improve the connection with their partner, which makes almost ANY problem workable or irrelevant.
+I used everything I learned to develop tools and skills that anyone can use to instantly improve the connection with their partner without “talking about it”.

 And now, I’m thrilled to be able to share these discoveries and insights with you.

-I had one requirement for developing the skills and tools that would help couples reconnect: the research I evaluated about what works and what doesn’t to forge a happy marriage HAD to match my clinical experience as a licensed marriage and family therapist.
+I had one requirement for developing these skills and tools that would help couples reconnect: the research I evaluated about what works and what doesn’t to forge a happy relationship HAD to match my clinical experience as a licensed marriage and family therapist.

 That means that I had to see evidence that the skills the studies promoted applied to real couples with real issues, and they had to apply across the board—regardless of age, circumstance, or background.